pip-services/pip-services-docs/content/en/toolkit/recipes/swagger/_index.md

 #### Document 3: Commandable REST service.

-If we select commandable_hello_friend2, we get a similar UI but generated from our YAML file.
+Finally, if we select commandable_hello_friend2, we get a similar UI but generated from our YAML file.

 ![figure 1](./figure5.png)